-No one ever talks about what it is like to land in a place like India for the first time.
+No one ever talks about what it’s like to land in a place like India for the first time.
 I had to write about this exhausting, disorienting, and totally thrilling experience.
-My first impressions of India was that India makes a big impression.
+My first impressions of India were that India makes a big impression.
 One thing’s for sure: you only get to go to India for the first time once in your life.

 India is another world.

 The first impressions of India are overwhelming.
 The chaos greets you the minute you exit the airport in a disorienting force of scents and smells, noise and colors, faces of passersby, movement.
 As you make your way into the scene, you join the cast of a world unlike anything you have ever been part of before.

 First images: smog simmering the city of New Delhi in a noxious stew; later in Mumbai, our final destination, slums, jammed into every available inch of space, bordering right up onto the airport jetway.
 Cars clogging the roads, driving just inches from each other, absurdly close, all following the path of least traffic resistance, threading in between theoretical lanes and navigating around people, donkeys, buses, and rickshaws moving in a multitude of which ways, but generally forward in the right direction.